Medina Camps LogoMedina Camps

 Answers to the most common questions about our camps.

-Women generally study in the morning – typically 10:00–13:00.
-Men have lessons in the afternoon/evening, from around 16:00.
+Women generally study in the morning – typically 10:00–13:00 (Sunday to Thursday).
+Men have lessons in the afternoon/evening, from around 16:00 (Saturday to Wednesday).
+Friday is the shared day off for both groups.
 The shuttle picks you up at the accommodation and brings you back after class.
 The number of hours depends on the booked course: • Standard course: 2 hours of Arabic + 1 hour of Quran • Intensive course: 4 hours of Arabic + 1 hour of Quran The rest of the day is yours to plan freely.
 These times are the baseline; course-specific changes are communicated before the course starts.

 Men's camp: Children aged 6–14 study in dedicated classes alongside other kids.
 From age 14 they study with the adults – there's no upper age limit.
 In exceptional cases children under 6 can also take part – please get in touch beforehand.
 Women's camp: Participation in the women's courses from age 15.
 Younger in exceptions – just reach out to us.